BenjaminPlanterose/UMtools/README.md

 Although targeting 485,512 cytosines, the 450K technology employs 622,399 probe oligonucleotides.
 There are several reasons for this.
 To begin with, 450K combines three types of probes concerning detection:

+* Type I (n = 135,476) two bead types per cytosine
-Type-I Green (n = 46,289 x 2): two bead types per cytosine, quantification is informative only in the Green channel Type-I Red (n = 89,187 x 2): two bead types per cytosine, quantification is informative only in the Red channel Type-II (n = 350,036): one bead type per cytosine, quantification is informative in both channels
+  * Type-I Green (n = 46,289 x 2): Quantification is informative only in the Green channel
+  * Type-I Red (n = 89,187 x 2): Quantification is informative only in the Red channel
+* Type-II (n = 350,036): one bead type per cytosine, quantification is informative in both channels

 In addition, there are a set of quality control probes (n = 848):
 Staining (n = 4), extension (n = 4), hybridization (n = 3), target removal (n = 2), bisulfite conversion I (n = 12),